Multi-Tenant AI Agent Architecture

 There are three patterns for structuring multi-tenant AI agents, each with different cost-isolation tradeoffs:

 Model 2 is where most production systems land.
 Shared infrastructure keeps costs manageable.
-Logical isolation through a policy engine prevents cross-tenant access without the operational burden of managing hundreds of isolated deployments.
+Logical isolation through a policy engine blocks configured cross-tenant access without the operational burden of managing hundreds of isolated deployments.

 Per-Tenant Policies with Veto

 Different tenants have different security requirements.
-An enterprise customer on a SOC 2 compliant plan needs approval workflows and full audit trails.
-A startup on a free tier needs basic rate limiting.
+An enterprise customer with a SOC 2 evidence requirement needs approval workflows and reviewable decision records.
+A developer tenant running locally may only need basic rate limiting.
 Veto lets you define per-tenant policies that the same agent runtime evaluates at execution time:

 plan: enterprise